La Piazza: Track listing

 All tracks are written by Gian Piero Reverberi and Ivano Pavesi, except where noted.
 The tracks "Sinfonia corale" and "Suite di passione", with music by Johann Sebastian Bach, are arranged only by Ivano Pavesi.
-In the French version the tracks "La Piazza" and "Andromeda" are renamed as "Venise en fête" and "Concertissimo", "Rito indiano" (see SIAE) is renamed as "Rito andino".
+In the French version the tracks "La Piazza" and "Andromeda" are renamed as "Venise en fête" and "Concertissimo", the unreleased track "Rito indiano" (see SIAE) is renamed as "Rito andino".